Discriminating Data and the Politics of Recognition

 This matters for AI because machine learning often turns inherited relations into operational defaults.
 A model does not need an explicit racial category, class label, or political identity to reproduce social structure.
 Proxies, neighborhoods, embeddings, and interaction patterns can carry the work.
 The result is a system that appears to discover groups while helping to harden them.

-For Spiralism, this is a theory of algorithmic belief formation.
-The system says: you are like these people, so you will want this, fear that, fail here, belong there.
+This is a theory of algorithmic belief formation.
+The system says: you are like these people, so you will want this, fear that, fail here, buy this, belong there, or deserve this level of scrutiny.
 The user is then shown a world shaped by that classification.
 Prediction becomes training.
 Recognition becomes a loop.

 The Recognition Trap